• Skip to primary navigation

 If you are like me and don’t like as much unpredictability in your furniture painting, Miss Mustard Seed’s Milk paint might not be a good option for you.
 With that said, if you are more artistic and like using lots of layering and distressing, then Miss Mustard Milk Paint is ideal.

-On raw wood, milk paint acts like a stain, penetrating the pores in the surface.
-Because it soaks into the wood, it usually always takes at least two coats.
-Because it acts like a stain, it gives a unique finish to raw wood that cannot be replicated with any other paint.
+On raw wood, milk paint acts like a stain, because it easily penetrates porous surfaces.
+Because it soaks into the wood, it usually always takes at least two coats to get full coverage.
+Because it acts like a stain, it gives a unique paint finish to raw wood that cannot be replicated with any other paint.

 If you are not into the chippy look, you will definitely want to add the bonding agent because without it you will lack control in getting a traditional finish.
 Miss Mustard Seed’s Milk paint does have more brush marks than chalk paint.